Asana vs. Monday.com: Battle of Project Management Giants

 The software also allows you to manage daily to-do lists and weekly team tasks.
 The team lead can design tasks and assign them to the team members.
 The action boards give an overview of the status of each task making task management convenient for the team members.

 Both Asana and Monday, unlike many other PM tools, offer Portfolio Management.
 Portfolio Management is the overall management of all the ongoing projects in a single space.
-Here’s how both the tools perform it:
+Here’s how both tools perform it:

-You can see the portfolio of the ongoing projects by zooming out on the day-to-day tasks at Asana.
+You can see the portfolio of ongoing projects by zooming out on the day-to-day tasks at Asana.
 The portfolio shows the status of each project, so you don’t miss any project due to juggling many projects simultaneously.

 Monday, unlike Asana, doesn’t have a proper portfolio management section.
 However, Monday has a feature named ‘Groups’ that you can use to group any sub-benchmark of your project.
 Using the group tool, you can make a portfolio tab by integrating all your current projects in one place.